Cyphernk13/CV/README.md

-# Nothing but a site which descibes me.
+# This is a CV site which describes me.
+I used HTML, CSS and a lil bit JS to make this site.